For all Sailing Regatta enquiries please contact Peter Kirman at the Royal Geelong Yacht on 03 5229 3705 or firstname.lastname@example.org.

 The ramps are both deep water public ramps and provide a sheltered launching area with the trailer storage area immediately adjacent to the ramps.

-With the sport of yachting expanding more and more each year, we have had to come to terms and accept the fact that unfortunately we cannot offer everyone a pen; however, the team at Royal Geelong Yacht Club have worked tirelessly to create safe berthing arrangements and trust that you will find these suitable to all your needs.
+With the sport of yachting expanding more and more each year, we have had to come to terms with and accept the fact that unfortunately we cannot offer everyone a pen; however, the team at Royal Geelong Yacht Club have worked tirelessly to create safe berthing and mooring arrangements and trust that you will find these suitable to all your needs.